Importing terrestrial animals to Canada

 Requesting import permits online

-Those who declare imports electronically to the CBSA should have completed testing and became certified to transmit their import declarations through the Integrated Import Declaration (IID) by January 1, 2019.
+Those who declare imports electronically to the Canada Border Services Agency should have completed testing and became certified to transmit their import declarations through the Integrated Import Declaration (IID) by January 1, 2019.
 If you have not already, learn how to become certified today.

 Advance notice needed for CFIA inspections of live animals at border ports of entry

-Some animals, including livestock, require inspection by the Canadian Food Inspection Agency (CFIA) at border ports of entry.
+Some animals, including livestock, require inspection by the CFIA at border ports of entry.
 In most cases, this inspection must be completed by a CFIA veterinarian at the first point of arrival in Canada.
 If a CFIA inspection is required, this is indicated in the Automated Import Reference System (AIRS).
 It is the importers responsibility to arrange an appointment for an inspection at least 24 hours prior to the expected arrival of the animal at the port of entry.
 This ensures a veterinarian is available for the inspection and minimizes delays.

 For further information, please contact your local CFIA office.